dels07/conventional-commit/slides.md

 # Notice what's wrong?

 - Inconsistent commit style hurt readability
-- Some commit don't have context, `fix bug`?
+- Some commits don't have context, `fix bug`?
 What?
 Where?
-- No way to categorize/group commit by it's types
+- No way to categorize/group commits by it's types
-- No way to quickly identify commit to Project Tracker (Jira?!)
+- No way to quickly identify commits to Project Tracker (Jira?!)
-- Would be hard to make a changelog
+- Would be hard to make an automated changelog